Auction Finance

 When buying a property at auction, the first and most important rule is to stick to your budget.
 Seasoned property investors know this well, but if you’re new to buying at auction, it’s easy to get swept up in the moment.

-Running your project numbers through Brickflow is the quickest, most accurate way to calculate auction finance costs, and it takes just 30 seconds.
+Running your project numbers through Brickflow is the quickest, most accurate way to calculate auction finance costs, and it takes seconds.

-- Prepare your documentation as soon as possible: Including ID, proof of address, your financials and your developer CV if necessary
+- Prepare your documentation as soon as possible: Including ID, proof of address, your financials and your developer CV if necessary and keep open channels of communication with your bridging loan lender in case further information is required.

-- Present your project professionally: If your auction purchase is a development project, show the lender how you will use the loan, specifics on building costs, completion timescales and expected GDV with supporting market research
+- Present your project professionally: If your auction purchase is a development project, show the lender how you will use the loan, specifics on building costs, completion timescales and expected GDV with supporting market research.

 - Don’t be fluffy about your exit strategy: A lender’s primary concern is how they will be repaid.
 Make sure you’re clear about your plans and don’t say, ‘I’ll maybe sell, maybe rent, depending on the market.’
-If you plan to refinance but have credit issues, securing a mortgage could be difficult, making your exit strategy risky for lenders
+If you plan to refinance but have credit issues, securing a mortgage could be difficult, making your exit strategy risky for lenders.

 - Be upfront about credit issues: Tell lenders from the get-go about any previous bankruptcy, CCJs or other issues

 - Work with a specialist bridging broker: Brokers have a depth of knowledge that they’ve gathered over years of working in the industry, day-in and day-out.
-They know the market better than you ever can – tap into their expertise and networks to ensure you get the right loan
+They know the market better than you ever can – tap into their expertise and networks to ensure you get the right loan.

-- Choose the right lender: Your broker will know who to work with to get your auction finance over the line on time and at the right price
+- Choose the right lender: Your broker will know who to work with to get your auction finance over the line on time and at the right price.

-- Choose the right solicitor: A solicitor with no experience in bridging loans can drastically hold up progress of the loan – when you only have 28 days to complete, don’t take that risk
+- Choose the right solicitor: A solicitor with no experience in bridging loans can drastically hold up progress of the loan – when you only have 28 days to complete, don’t take that risk.

 Refinancing Your Auction Property Purchase